carew/carew/doc/pages/cookbook/tags.md

 ---
-title: How tags works?
+title: How do tags work?
 layout: doc2
 navigations: cookbook
 ---

-You can tag all of your document with the following syntax:
+You can tag any document with the following syntax:

     ---
     title: How to create a new page?